- About Us

 - 1985, the Focus Award for contributions to international direct marketing given by the Montreux Symposium of Direct Marketing in Switzerland.

-- 1983, named to both the Direct Marketing Association’s Hall of Fame as well as the American Advertising Federation Hall of Fame.
+- 1983, named to both the Data & Marketing Association’s Hall of Fame as well as the American Advertising Federation Hall of Fame.

 - 1982 Direct Marketer of the Year by Direct Mail Day in New York.